 The fort is most famous for the role it played during the Civil War.
 It was here in 1864 that Union Admiral David Farragut assembled 14 warships to attack Confederate Admiral Franklin Buchanan’s fleet in Mobile Bay.
 When one of the Union ships struck a mine, it sent the fleet into confusion.
 Lashing himself to his ship’s mast so he could see over the smoke, Admiral Farragut yelled “Damn the torpedoes!
 Full speed ahead!”
 With this battle cry, he led his fleet into the great Battle of Mobile Bay.

 Fort Morgan hosts an annual event commemorating the noteworthy battle, which celebrated its 150th anniversary in 2014.
-It also boasts an active living history program, interpreting historic events and key aspects of daily life in the fort – right down to the canon firings.
+It also boasts an active living history program, interpreting historic events and key aspects of daily life in the fort – right down to the cannon firings.
 During the summer, you can take daily guided tours, including Civil War twilight tours.
 However, if you prefer to explore on your own, an excellent self-guided tour is available.

 Don’t miss the Museum, which highlights American military history in Mobile Point between 1814 to 1945 with exhibits featuring weapons, uniforms, letters, photographs and personal items of the soldiers who served at the fort.